Skip to main content

 You have two schools.
 If you prioritize consistent visual quality and brand identity, go template-first.
 If you prioritize volume and industrialization, Eklipse's AI auto-clip fits better (especially if you play FPS or MOBA).

-For the streamers I coach who already clip on Capcut every day, the bottleneck isn't taste, it's time.
+For the streamers I coach who already clip on CapCut every day, the bottleneck isn't taste, it's time.
 Whatever tool you pick, the point is to stop spending 3 hours a day on the part of the workflow a machine can do.

 You pay a freelance editor